PROJECT 2 – CRISPR/Cas9

 This technology works as follows:

-- CRISPR is a type of gene sequence found naturally in specific organisms, including viruses.
+- SPR is a type of gene sequence found naturally in specific organisms, including viruses.
 It can recognize a particular DNA sequence, i.e., find the place on a DNA strand where a disease-causing genetic defect (mutation) lies.

 - Cas9 acts like a pair of scissors.
 It “cuts” DNA at a specific location, i.e., where an action is needed to repair or eliminate a genetic defect.